-An session bean is a bean that is implemented by an EJB 3-style session bean.
+An session bean is a bean that is implemented by a session bean with an EJB 3.x client view.
+The basic lifecycle and semantics of an EJB session bean are defined by the EJB specification.

 A stateless session bean must belong to the @Dependent pseudo-scope.
 A singleton bean must belong to either the @ApplicationScoped scope or to the @Dependent pseudo-scope.
-If a session bean specifies an illegal scope, a DefinitionException is thrown by the container at deployment time.
+If a session bean specifies an illegal scope, the container automatically detects the problem and treats it as a definition error, as defined in Section 10.3, "Problems detected automatically by the container".
+A stateful session bean may have any scope.